 Our research and development activities take place primarily in Israel.
 We also have research and development activities in Spain, Mexico and India.
 As of late 2018, we have also been using a subcontractor in Belarus to source R&D engineers.
-As of December 31, 2019, 154 of our employees in Israel, 46 of our employees in Spain, 29 of our employees in Belarus and three of our employees in Mexico and one in India, were engaged primarily in research and development.
+In addition, as of 2020 we have been using a subcontractor in Ukraine.
 We devote a significant amount of our resources towards research and development in order to introduce new products and continuously enhance existing products and to support our growth strategy.
 We have assembled a core team of experienced engineers, many of whom are leaders in their particular field or discipline and have technical degrees from top universities and have experience working for leading Israeli or international networking companies.
 These engineers are involved in advancing our core technologies, as well as in applying these core technologies to our product development activities.
 In previous years, our research and development efforts have benefited from royalty-bearing grants from the Israel Innovation Authority.
-As of December, 31 2019, there are no outstanding royalties due from us to the Israel Innovation Authority.
-In 2019, we benefited from additional grants from the Israel Innovation Authority; however, these grants do not bear royalties.
+As of December, 31 2020, there are no outstanding royalties due from us to the Israel Innovation Authority.
+In 2020, we benefited from additional grants from the Israel Innovation Authority; however, these grants do not bear royalties.
 Under the terms of those grants we are required to perform our manufacturing activities within the state of Israel, as a condition to maintaining these benefits.
 The State of Israel does not own any proprietary rights in technology developed with the Innovation Authority funding and there is no restriction related to the Israel Innovation Authority on the export of products manufactured using technology developed with the Israel Innovation Authority funding (other limitations on export apply under applicable law).
 For a description of restrictions on the transfer of the technology and with respect to manufacturing rights, please see "ITEM 3: Key Information-Risk Factors-The government grants we have received for research and development expenditures require us to satisfy specified conditions and restrict our ability to manufacture products and transfer technologies outside of Israel.
 If we fail to comply with these conditions or such restrictions, we may be required to refund grants previously received together with interest and penalties and may be subject to criminal charges."